JessJ310/APS-portfolio.github.io/data-retrieval.md

   -  Additionally, a hash table containing the number of products rated by each user and the sum of the ratings for each user (and similarly the number and sum of ratings for each product) is stored.<br>

 <b> Limitations</b>
-  - Extending it to support other types of data or more complex relationships between data entities can be challenging.
+  - Extending it to support other types of data can be challenging.
-  - As the dataset grows, the in-memory storage requirements increase proportionally.
-Scaling up to accommodate larger datasets can be challenging and costly
+  - As the dataset grows, the in-memory storage requirements increase, scaling up to accommodate larger datasets can be challenging and costly
   - MemReader operates in-memory, meaning that data is volatile and can be lost if the application crashes or is restarted.<br>

 <b> Analyzing complexity</b>